“Strive for continuous improvement, instead of perfection.” – Kim Collins

 When thinking about the people in my life that I spend the most time with or have had the most influence on me, a few people instantly come to mind.
 First and foremost, my mom, and then some close friends and coworkers of course.
 A rather ragtag group of people if I do say so myself, but you gotta love them.

-So, in a way, I have molded my little bubble of coworkers to a pretty solid motivational group of people.
+So, in a way, I have molded my little bubble of coworkers into a pretty solid motivational group of people.
 I know that this has and will help me stay positive and uplifting when working long hours.

 Think you can help me improve myself or I could possibly help you out?